cisagov/development-guide/.github/ISSUE_TEMPLATE/onboarding-checklist.md

 When someone new joins the team:

-1. A team member adds the new team member to the `cisagov` organization in GitHub.
-1. Create a new issue called "Onboard _Name_".
+1. Create a new issue called "Onboard _Name_" from this template.
-1. View the raw source of this file.
-1. Copy the text after the line below to the issue.
 1. Remove any block of tasks that doesn't apply to the new team member's role.
-1. Submit the issue.
-1. Assign the new person and their onboarding buddy to the issue.
+1. Assign the new person's onboarding buddy to this issue.
-1. Move the issue into _In Progress_.
+1. Remove this `Instructions` block.
+1. Submit this issue.

 ---